hailinkim/thesis_invariant-causal-mechanism/README.md

 # Honors Thesis: Forecasting Non-Stationary Time Series with Causal Invariance

+## Status

+Work in Progress

+This project is currently under development as part of my honors thesis.
+Sections of this repository and its contents will be updated regularly as the research progresses.

 ## Overview

 This repository contains all the work for my honors thesis completed under the supervision of [Prof.Matteo Riondato](https://matteo.rionda.to/) at Amherst College, Computer Science Department.
 The thesis focuses on finding invariant causal mechanisms that enable robust time series forecasting in non-stationary environments.
 This project was funded by Amherst College [Gregory S. Call Undergraduate Research Fellowship](https://www.amherst.edu/academiclife/student-faculty-research/funding-for-student-research).